/media/100-healthy-foods_healthtoday.jpg

 Superfoods for optimal health

 So-called superfoods have become highly popular over the years (145).
-In general, they are exceptionally nutrient dense foods or with numerous benefits beyond their typical nutritional values (146146).
+In general, they are exceptionally nutrient-dense foods with numerous benefits beyond their typical nutritional values (146).

 Here are some superfoods that can power-pack your diet: